mathgladiator/adama-lang/docs/docs/language-tour.md

 }
 ```

-The above code will construct the state of the document which represents a typical 52 playing card deck.
-It is important to note that viewers of the document will not see anything as tables are permanently private.
-Instead, queries against the table must open up the data to people (such as you or me).
-As an example. the following code will let everyone know the size of the deck.
+The above code will construct the state of the document representing a typical deck of cards containing 52 cards, 4 suits and 13 cards per suit.
+Tables are always private in Adama, so viewers of the document will not see table structures.
+However, the dta contained within the table will be viewable.
+Queries against the table expose selected data to people such as players.
+As an example, the following code will let everyone know the size of the deck.

 ```adama
 public formula deck_size = deck.size();
 ```

-This notion of a **formula** is where the influence of Excel comes into play as Adama is also a [reactive programming language](https://en.wikipedia.org/wiki/Reactive_programming).
-As the deck undergoes changes, the formulas which depend on that deck will be recomputed and updates are sent to viewers such as you as me.
+The above **formula** variable represents Adama's [reactive programming language](https://en.wikipedia.org/wiki/Reactive_programming).
+As the deck undergoes changes during gameplay, the formula variables depending on that deck will be recomputed and updates are sent to viewers such as players in the game.

-This is why the connection from your device to the Adama Document Store uses a socket.
+Because Adama continually updates the state of document, the connection from your device to the Adama Document Store uses a socket.
 The socket provides a way for the server to know the state of the client, and then minimize the compute overhead on the server.
-This enables small data changes to manifest in small compute changes which translate to less network usage.
-Less network usages translates to less client device compute to integrate, and this manifests less battery consumption.
-Board games can last for hours, so being mindful of client batteries is important.
+This enables small data changes to manifest in small compute changes that translate to less network usage.
+Less network usages translates to less client device compute overhead, and this manifests into less battery consumption for the end-user.
+Board games can last for hours when they leverage Adama's reduction in battery power consumption.

-A table is an exceptionally powerful tool, and having the table be a first class citizen within the language enables [language integrated query](https://en.wikipedia.org/wiki/Language_Integrated_Query).
-We can extend the **Card** **record** with a **client** type to indicate possession of the card.
+A table is an exceptionally powerful tool, and Adama uses [language integrated query](https://en.wikipedia.org/wiki/Language_Integrated_Query) (LINQ) to query data.
+Using the Card structure, the following example adds a **client** type to the Card record to indicate possession of the card:

 ```adama
 record Card {